April 18, 2026·Green Fee Tracker Research

 San Antonio Green Fees by Tier (2026)

-Brackenridge Park: American Golf History at $28
+Brackenridge Park: American Golf History

 Pecan Valley: The Best Value Round in San Antonio